Middlesex celebrates entrepreneurship, as university is ranked top in Outer London for start-ups

 “My advice to students: don’t overthink it.
 Start.
 Fail.
 Fail forward.
 What you build today may evolve, and that evolution is the whole point”.

-MSc Sustainability and Environmental Management graduate Isco Coban’s carbon accounting platform CMetrics, which helps businesses optimise supply chains to cut costs and carbon emissions, has pilot agreements with some of the biggest firms in its target market and is preparing to raise a £200,000 seed round.
+MSc Sustainability and Environmental Management graduate Isco Coban’s carbon accounting platform CMetrics, which helps businesses optimise supply chains to cut costs and carbon emissions, has pilot agreements with key firms in its target market and has been preparing to raise a £200,000 seed round.

 The idea began as an academic concept within Isco’s Master’s coursework, he says.
 “Turning it into a viable business felt like a huge leap.
 1:1 support sessions with Practice-Based Learning and Enterprise Lead Maria Olariu and the Middlesex entrepreneurship programme were the catalyst that made it happen.